 Welcome to the fight or flight response.
 This is a physiological reaction developed to heighten your senses and alert them to danger.

 Threat, or perceived threat, activates the body’s sympathetic nervous system, releasing adrenaline so we can escape from, or tackle threats to our safety.
 This is a logical response when you are in the wild and dealing with a bear.
 But what if there is no bear, and this is how you feel all day?

 At present around 3 million people in the UK suffer from anxiety.
 These disorders are characterised by feelings of nervousness and panic which can manifest throughout the day, in social situations and at work.

-If you are experiencing severe anxiety or panic attacks, see a doctor.
+If you are experiencing severe anxiety or panic attacks, see a doctor or consider speaking to a therapist.
 However, if you are more on the mild to moderate scale, having some tools to manage your condition, can be life changing.
 All these are available to access on the go, from your phone and most are free too.

 This app is recommended by the NHS and involves creating music to reflect your mood.
 Described as a “musical journal, you create yourself”, Cove believe therapy of self-expression can greatly improve your mental health.
 The music is calming and personalised.
 So it can be helpful if you are struggling to put your feelings into words.

 Mindfulness meditation has proven to be helpful to sufferers of anxiety.
 The focus here is on slowing down and observing.
 This can reduce racing thoughts and bring on a state of peace.

 This meditation app has an “on the go” section as well as specific meditations to use to combat your anxiety.
 Many are as short as 5 minutes, so are perfect for beginners and for slotting into your day.
 Over 12 hours of content is available for free, without a subscription.